 My dad tried to explain that posting "mean and hurtful" things on the internet wasn't okay.
-But I barely soaked it in.
+But I barely heard him.
 Reading those replies was like coming home for the first time.
-It had started a fire in me that, so far, has hardly been quenched.
+It started a fire in me that, so far, has hardly been quenched.
 After a couple days, I figured out my dad's AOL password and unchecked the box that sent all my message board activity to him.
 He thought I had listened to him and that the spanking I'd received over it had ensured my obedience.
 Oh, Dad.

-I spent the next year flaming the ever-loving crud out of those retarded message boards.
-Then I lifted my account's restrictions and proceeded to spread my terror throughout the internet.
+I spent the next year flaming the ever-loving bubblegum out of those message boards.
+Then I figured out how to lift my account's restrictions and proceeded to spread my terror throughout the internet.
 It was beautiful.
-I like to imagine that my rampage is still remembered by some losers out there who took me seriously.
+I like to imagine that my rampage is still remembered by someone out there who took me seriously.